ES-DOC/cmip6-specializations-ocean/CONTRIBUTING.md

   until a public release of the specializations for all 9 realm specializations is due (which is envisaged every ~6 months or longer during the CMIP6 project).

+* Multiple changes by the same person should be made by updates to a single pull request.
+This is to simplify the subsequent merge procedure.

 * When a public release is due, the Pull Requests will be merged into the master branch, ready to be used by downstream tools (such as the